On this page:

 The program requires coordination between you, the Environmental Health Sciences intern director, Wright State Office of Career Services, and the potential employer.
 You are invited to speak to Dr. David Schmidt in the EES department, or staff at Career Services, to get a better understanding of how the program operates.

 Summer is often the term chosen for an internship.
 However, you will increasingly have the option to select a non-summer internship.
 Regardless of the term that you will work on your internship, you should begin the process 6 months in advance.

-Students who have completed at least two years of college course work and who have taken three of the core environmental courses are encouraged to seek an internship.
-It is best not to wait until you are almost ready to graduate, because then it may be too late to get any internship, much less the one you would prefer.
+If you have completed at least two years of college coursework and have taken three of the core environmental courses, you are encouraged to seek an internship.
+It is best not to wait until you are almost ready to graduate—it may be too late to get any internship, much less the one you would prefer.

 The internship site needs to ensure you a suitable experience in the environmental health sciences.
 To ensure this, your internship organization must designate a field counselor from its staff to act as your mentor, instructing and advising you during your entire period with them.